dirtsimple/imposer/README.md

-event on "after_state"              my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading." event on "state_loaded" @1          my_plugin.message "Just loaded a state called:" event on "persistent_states_loaded" my_plugin.message "The project configuration has been loaded." event on "all_states_loaded"        my_plugin.message "All states have finished loading." event on "before_apply"             my_plugin.handle_json
+event on "after_state"              my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading." event on "state_loaded" @1          my_plugin.message "Just loaded a state called:" event on "state_loaded_this/that"   my_plugin.message "State 'this/that' has been loaded" event on "persistent_states_loaded" my_plugin.message "The project configuration has been loaded." event on "all_states_loaded"        my_plugin.message "All states have finished loading." event on "before_apply"             my_plugin.handle_json